-‘The Wrong Student’: On Lifetime Movie High School Soccer Coach Has Teen Stalker
+‘The Wrong Student’ Lifetime Movie: High School Soccer Coach Has Teen Stalker

 The Wrong Student is a thrilling new movie, starring Vivica A. Fox, that will air on the Lifetime Channel this weekend.
 For the last several weeks, Lifetime has released a slew of deadly movies.

-The Wrong Student, which is directed by David DeCoteau, won’t disappoint.
-The thriller is written by Jeffrey Schenck, Peter Sullivan, and Matthew Jason Walsh.
+The Wrong Student, which was directed by David DeCoteau, won’t disappoint.
+The thriller was written by Jeffrey Schenck, Peter Sullivan, and Matthew Jason Walsh.
 The Wrong Student is about a teen’s obsession with the new high school soccer coach.
 In addition to Vivica A. Fox, it stars Jessica Morris as Kelly, Jason-Shane Scott as Dominic, William McNamara as Detective Andrade, Kennedy Tucker as Amber, and Evanne Friedmann as Maddie, according to a press highlight from A&E.

 #TheWrongStudent on the Lifetime website! @jasonshanescott pic.twitter.com/FOLyUemXHK